gorlapraveen/-arxivdialy-deb-packages/README.md

 Results in top `10` updates of `arxiv` repositories containing `agriculture` in abstract.

-**Note** : If there are any errors while prasing the information, there there might be the problem while installing the required packages.
+**ERROR Note** : If there are any errors while prasing the information, there there might be the problem while installing the required packages.
 So, simple run `arxiv_required` in your terminal to install required packages.

 **Requirements**: `Pyhton 3.0 +`, and `pip3 +`